A Survey on Code-Based Cryptography: Code-Based Public-Key Encryption Frameworks

 \section{Code-Based Public-Key Encryption Frameworks}

 Code-based cryptography and in particular code-based PKEs first came up with the seminal work of Robert J. McEliece in 1978 \cite{mceliece}.
 The main idea of code-based cryptography is to base the security of the cryptosystem on the hardness of decoding a random linear code.
-Since this problem is NP-hard, code-based cryptography is considered to be on of the most promising candidates for post-quantum cryptography.
+Since this problem is NP-hard, code-based cryptography is considered to be one of the most promising candidates for post-quantum cryptography.

-In a nutshell, code-based cryptosystems work as follows: the private key is given by a linear code $\mathcal{C}$, which can efficiently correct $t$ errors.
+In a nutshell, McEliece's idea as follows: the private key is given by a linear code $\mathcal{C}$, which can efficiently correct $t$ errors.
 The public key is $\mathcal{C}'$ a disguised version of the linear code, which should not reveal the secret code, in fact, should behave randomly.

 While anyone with $\mathcal{C}'$, the publicly known code, can encode their message and possibly add some intentional errors, an attacker would only see a random code and in order to recover the message would need to decode it.